RNAclub/rnaclub.github.io/_pages/home.md

     <article>
       <p>&nbsp;&nbsp;Academic Salon</p>
       <h3 class="heading" ><font color="#EEB9AE">&nbsp;Guangzhou RNA club</font></h3>
       <p style="padding-left:20px">We are a group of scientists interested in all things RNA.
-We promote new research from within the South China area and beyond, for the advancement of RNA science and training.Guangzhou RNA club (Seminars & Symposiums), aiming to associate the RNA research society in South China with the global RNA SOCIETY.</p>
+We promote new research from within the South China area and beyond, for the advancement of RNA science and training.
+Guangzhou RNA club (Seminars & Symposiums), aim to associate the RNA research society in South China with the global RNA SOCIETY.</p>
     </article>
     <!-- ################################################################################################ -->
   </div>